 Reduce stress as much as possible, and give yourself lots of extra time.

-Follow the general precautions for during the flight and the instructions of your doctor during the flight.
+Follow the general precautions during the flight and the instructions of your doctor during the flight.

-If you feel unwell during your flight or trip, do not hesitate to consult with the flight attendant, tour conductor, or hotel front desk.
+If you feel unwell during your flight or trip, do not hesitate to notify the flight attendant, tour conductor, or hotel front desk.

 Gather information on your destination, including climate, health conditions, medical treatment, religion, cultural customs, and general safety.

 A credit card and travel health insurance are recommended in case of any illness or injury while abroad.
 Be sure to check the details of the insurance policy.
-You can also apply for the JAL Card, a credit card issued by JAL.
-"Japanese-language
+You can also apply for the JALCARD, a credit card issued by JAL.
+"Japanese only"